 It was through music that the doctrine of the immortal soul was introduced to western humanity.
-It was introduced by the famous poet-musician Orpheus, who received it through initiation from Hermes Trismegistus of Egypt.
-In the Eleusinian Mysteries instituted by Orpheus, the combination of music, poetry, and drama used in the reenactment of sacred myths was so aesthetically powerful that it produced in the celebrants all of the internal emotions and sensations that one feels when deeply moved, awed, and inspired by a masterpiece of art.
+It was introduced by Orpheus.
+In the Eleusinian Mysteries instituted following Orpheus, the combination of music, poetry, and drama used in the reenactment of sacred myths was so aesthetically powerful that it produced in the celebrants all of the internal emotions and sensations that one feels when deeply moved, awed, and inspired by a masterpiece of art.
 Aristotle said of the Mysteries that “the initiates are not to learn anything, but they are to be affected and put into a certain frame of mind.”
 When ancient initiates experienced exaltation, the movement of something invisible within them confirmed to them the existence of the immortal soul.
-Celebrants of the Mysteries experienced a direct, personal, spiritual insight, or gnosis.
+Celebrants of the Mysteries experienced a direct, personal, spiritual insight.

 The Orphic initiate Pythagoras established music as a physical manifestation of universal spiritual principles.
 The division of sound into discreet pitches represents that Gnostic duality of Spirit and Matter in the forms of Limit and Unlimitedness, respectively.
 Limit is the ordering principle (spirit), which acts upon Unlimitedness (matter), just as Number (mathematical ratios) divides the continuum of sound into the pitches of a musical scale.